brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 ## Navigation

 - [ ] Verify search works from the search box on NTP
-- [ ] Verify searching using voice search icon
+- [ ] Verify able to perform voice search by pressing the microphone icon in URL bar
 - [ ] Verify changing search engine in settings will update search queries for regular and private tabs
 - [ ] Verify tapping on arrow icon for the suggested searches will only populate that search query in the search box
 - [ ] Verify scanning QR code from the search box will higlight scanned url
-- [ ] Verify all actions in tool bar using Top Bar mode
+- [ ] Verify all actions in toolbar both in top and bottom positions
-- [ ] Verify searching page content using `Find in Page`
+- [ ] Verify searching page content using `Find in Page` works
 - [ ] Verify navigating social media and video sites does not cause loading issues when scrolling or reloading pages

+## Navigation [iPad]

+- [ ] Verify user is able to navigate/search using connected hardware keyboard
+- [ ] Verify long pressing CMD key will display keyboard shortcuts
+- [ ] Ensure the keyboard shortcuts are working
+- [ ] Ensure using Brave with `Split View` & `Split Over` works with other apps

 ## Downloads

 - [ ] Verify that you can save an image from a site